WHAT DO I NEED TO DO IMMEDIATELY?

 When a victim is removed from the collision scene, he/she is transported to the Maricopa County Office of the Medical Examiner.
 It is not the policy of the OME to request or allow visual identification of the victim by anyone once the victim arrives at their facility.
 A licensed doctor with the Maricopa Medical Examiner Office will perform an examination (which may include an autopsy) usually within 24 hours.
 This is required by law.

 The victim is transported to the OME by the OME transportation service.
 You have the right to select the mortuary of your choice to handle funeral arrangements.
-As previously indicated on page 2, you must contact the OME by a specific time to ensure that your funeral home preference is honored.
+As previously indicated, you must contact the OME by a specific time to ensure that your funeral home preference is honored.
 Transportation from the OME will be provided by the funeral home.

 Maricopa County Office of the Medical Examiner: